Nebraska in Collaboration with EarlyEdU Alliance

 “ The need for high-quality early childhood teachers is greater than ever.
 But many prospective and experienced teachers face challenges in affording and completing college degrees that provide them with the professional skills they need.” –EarlyEdU Alliance

 The Nebraska Department of Education – Office of Early Childhood is partnering with the University of Nebraska – Kearney, T.E.A.C.H./Nebraska AEYC, and the Buffett Early Childhood Institute to deliver a set of three EarlyEdU courses to early childhood educators in Nebraska at a very low cost.
-Beginning in the Fall 2019 semester, a cohort of early childhood educators will begin competency-based online coursework.
+During the Fall 2019 semester, a cohort of early childhood educators began competency-based online coursework.
 The courses can be used for licensing required training hours and toward college credits through UNK.
 Throughout the courses, students will receive support from an instructor as well as a student advisor.
 At the end of the courses, students will have the opportunity to explore options for continuing their college coursework in a degree program and can apply to be a part of the T.E.A.C.H. scholarship program.

 - Fall 2019: Engaging Interactions and Environments (3 Semester Credit Hours)